 In conclusion, the Department of Motor Vehicles is held responsible for ensuring our drivers are themselves responsible.
 The burden of proof in a criminal case is higher than that of a DMV hearing.
 Don’t drink and drive, eliminate distractions and drive safely.

-The Law Office of John C. Nelson focuses on Criminal, DWI and Traffic Defense in Allegany County, Cattaraugus County, Chautauqua County, Erie County and Wyoming County.
+The Nelson Law Firm focuses on Criminal, DWI and Traffic Defense in Allegany County, Cattaraugus County, Chautauqua County, Erie County and Wyoming County.